-Sole proprietorship vs. LLC: What’s the difference?
+Sole proprietorship vs. LLC

 |Owned by one person||Owned by one person or more (called members)|

 |Easy and affordable to form||Moderately easy and affordable to form (in most states)|

-How to change from sole proprietor to LLC
+Steps to change sole proprietorship to LLC

 1. Check your business name

-When you are converting a sole proprietorship to an LLC, you need a unique business name.
+- Be available for use.
 Your current business name might already be registered to another LLC in your state.
 If that’s the case, you cannot operate as an LLC under that name, even if you’ve been using it as a sole proprietorship.
 Contact your state’s secretary of state office or online database for registered business names for availability.
 You can also have a legal professional help you propose a name for your LLC.

 - Not infringe on anyone’s trademark.
 Once you’re sure no one in your state uses your business name, make sure it doesn’t infringe on anyone’s trademark.
 Use the United States Patent and Trademark Office’s database to search trademarks.

 2. File articles of organization

-It is a short, simple document that outlines details about your business.
+The articles of organization is a short document outlining details about your business.
 Information on the articles of organization include:

-- LLC’s name
+- LLC name and address

-- Names of owners
+- Date of application